People

 The company’s range of training courses helps to motivate employees, providing them with the necessary skills to carry out their job to a consistently high standard.

 The company strives to provide a career, rather than just a job, with those showing promise given the opportunity to progress.
 The nature of our business means that the company attracts applicants with a range of skills and experience.
-We offer employees apprenticeships and training programmes throughout their career with the company.
+Employees are offered apprenticeships, training programmes and professional development throughout their career with the company.

-Internal progression is our main source of appointing job roles throughout the company.
+Internal progression is the main source of appointing job roles throughout the company.

 All pub-manager and area-manager vacancies are filled by internal applicants.